liruikang0126/Stevens-Lost-Found-Forum/README.md

 - [ ] Monthly list page of the kindest people
 - [ ] Admin page
 - [ ] Postman check every URL and relative written request methods
+- [x] not showing dashboard if  the user don't have post